-Based on what we know at this time, pregnant people might be at an increased risk fc COVID-19 compared to non-pregnant people.
-Additionally, there may be an increased routcomes, such as preterm birth, among pregnant people with COVID-19.
+Based on what we know at this time, pregnant people are at increased risk for severe compared to non-pregnant people.
+Additionally, there might be an increased risk of adv such as preterm birth, among pregnant people with COVID-19.

-• Do not skip your prenatal care appointments.
+- Do not skip your prenatal care appointments. - Make sure that you have at least a 30-day supply of your medicines.

-- Make sure that you have at least a 30-day supply of your medicines. - Talk to your healthcare provider about how to stay healthy and take care of yourself pandemic. - If you don't have a healthcare provider, contact your nearest community health cerdepartment. - Call your healthcare provider if you have any questions related to your health. - Seek care immediately if you have a medical emergency. - You may feel increased stress during this pandemic.
-Fear and anxiety can be overwhemotions.
+Talk to your healthcare provider about how to stay healthy and take care of yourse pandemic.

+If you don't have a healthcare provider, contact your nearest community health c department.

+Call your healthcare provider if you have any questions related to your health.

+Seek care immediately if you have a medical emergency.

+You may feel increased stress during this pandemic.
+Fear and anxiety can be over emotions.
 Learn about stress and coping.